 The CJA-26 in eVoucher must include a completed District of Arizona Confidential Ex Parte Attachment to CJA-26 Request to Exceed the Statutory Maximum.
 This justification form should contain sufficient detail to show that the case involves extended or complex representation and that the amount is necessary to provide fair compensation.
 The form must be saved as a PDF and uploaded into eVoucher under the Documents tab.
-Instructions for creating a CJA-26 are in the Court's CJA eVoucher Attorney User Manual, which is available under For Attorneys > CJA Panel Information > eVoucher Program > eVoucher Manuals & Instructions on the Court's website.
+Instructions for creating a CJA-26 are in the Court's CJA eVoucher Attorney User Manual, which is available on the Court's eVoucher Manuals & Instructions page.
 Please note that it is unnecessary to reenter the same information from the Confidential Ex Parte Attachment into the text boxes on the CJA-26's Justification tab; leave that tab blank.

-PRACTICE TIP: The amount requested on the CJA-26's Basic Info tab is the amount OVER the current statutory maximum (or excess fee limit if a previous request to exceed the statutory maximum was approved by the Court).
-For example, if the statutory maximum is \$12,800 and you need an additional \$5,000 for a case total of \$17,800, then the amount requested on the CJA-26 Basic Info tab should be \$5,000.
-If circumstances change thereafter and an additional \$2,000 is needed to complete the representation, the amount requested on the CJA-26 Basic Info tab should be \$2,000, for a new excess fee limit of \$19,800.
+PRACTICE TIP: The amount requested on the CJA-26's Basic Info tab is the amount OVER the current statutory maximum (or current excess fee limit if a previous request to exceed the statutory maximum was approved by the Court).
+For example, if the statutory maximum is \$13,600 and you need an additional \$5,000 for a case total of \$18,600, then the amount requested on the CJA-26 Basic Info tab should be \$5,000.
+If circumstances change thereafter and an additional \$2,000 is needed to complete the representation, the amount requested on the CJA-26 Basic Info tab should be \$2,000, for a new excess fee limit of \$20,600.